AriFordsham/GHCWiki/backpack.md

 **Can I use this with Stack?** No, Backpack requires support from the package manager, and Stack integration has not been implemented yet.

-**Can I use this with Template Haskell?** Yes, but you need GHC 8.2.2; GHC 8.2.1 has a critical bug which means that most real-world uses of TH will not work.
-See [ this issue](https://github.com/haskell/cabal/issues/4755) and [ this issue](https://github.com/haskell/cabal/issues/4865) for two examples of this occurring in the wild.
+**Can I use this with Template Haskell?** Yes.
+Note that there is currently one known issue about TH with Backpack, which you may be affected by: [ https://github.com/haskell/cabal/issues/5634](https://github.com/haskell/cabal/issues/5634)

-**Can I use this with the C preprocessor?** No, this is buggy (you'll get an error `<command line>: unknown package: hole`).
-See [\#14525](https://gitlab.haskell.org//ghc/ghc/issues/14525) for the issue and a patch.
+**Can I use this with the C preprocessor?** Yes; this used to be buggy but the fix is released in the latest version of GHC.

 **Make sure cabal-version is recent enough.** ([ \#4448](https://github.com/haskell/cabal/issues/4448)) If you set the `cabal-version` of your package too low, you may get this error: